Day 1: Cusco – Pisac– Huaran – Cancha Cancha

 - Other optional activities in Aguas Calientes include a visit to the local museum or to the hot springs (Entrance fees to enter)

-You will descend to Aguas Calientes, have a leisurely lunch and later on board the Expedition train at 4:22pm for the return trip to Cusco.
+You will descend to Aguas Calientes, have a leisurely lunch and later on board the Expedition train which departs at 14:55pm for the return trip to Cusco.
 You will disembark the train at the Ollantaytambo Train Station to meet our private van back to Cusco.
-You can expect to arrive at your hotel around 8pm.
+You can expect to arrive at your hotel around 7pm.

 WHAT IS INCLUDED